Babuka6/cse15l-lab-reports/lab1.md

 > **ls with files**
  * a) ![ls with files](ls_files_arg.jpg)
- * b)wd: /home
+ * b)wd: /home/lecture1/messages
- * c)ls with filers does not work cause file is the last point of the path. file cannot have another file otherwise it becomes a folder or directory I guess that is
- * why.
-It does not work with files.
+ * c)Since the given path can be though of as having just the file, this command would simply list that path/file ("this file containts only this file")
- * d)No such file or directory.
-Explained above why.
+ * d)No errors as long as accessed from correct working directory.

 > **ls with directory**
  * a) ![ls with directory](ls_directory_arg.jpg)